Chameleon-Network/bridge-eth/README.md

-# **Incognito bridge-eth Network Topology**
+# **Chameleon bridge-eth Network Topology**

-This guide will help you set up and run the **Incognito bridge-eth**, a new network topology designed to accelerate P2P communications within the Incognito chain network.
+This guide will help you set up and run the **Chameleon bridge-eth**, a new network topology designed to accelerate P2P communications within the Chameleon Network.

 ---

 ## 🚀 **Introduction**

-The **bridge-eth** implements a trustless two-way bridge between **Incognito** and **Ethereum**, allowing users to send and receive ETH & ERC20 tokens privately.
+The **bridge-eth** implements a trustless two-way bridge between **Chameleon** and **Ethereum**, allowing users to send and receive ETH & ERC20 tokens privately.

 ---